Sorry, you need to enable JavaScript to visit this website.

 Download Chapter 4

 Accounting for almost one-fifth of the industrial investment in India, the city and its industrial areas are well established hubs for automobile, consumer durables and IT and engineering.
 It is the most developed automobile ecosystem of India and has a noteworthy concentration of German, American, Korean and Chinese companies.
 This city is also among the prime markets in India for the development of light industrial parks and warehouses.
 Pharmaceuticals and food processing are other important sectors.
-The city was ranked first in Mercer’s Quality of Living Index, 2018 for Indian cities.
+The city was ranked second in Mercer’s Quality of Living Index, 2023 for Indian cities.

 Chapter 5: NH48, Gurugram-Bhiwadi-Neemrana Corridor